rawbsrn/Pizza-Time/README.md

 Describe: Pizza()

-Test: "It should return a Pizza object with one property for toppings and size"
+Test: "It should return a Pizza object with one property for size"
-Code: let myPizza = new Pizza(["cheese"], "large");
+Code: let myPizza = new Pizza("large");
-Expected Output: Pizza { toppings: ["cheese"], size: "large" }
+Expected Output: Pizza {size: "large" }

 Describe: Pizza.prototype.addTop("topping")